 Summer ( June, July, August)

-The Summer months are busy as you would expect, so expect attractions to be booked, queues long and prices high. there is no chance of any whale watching either which can be disappointing.
+The Summer months are busy as you would expect, so expect attractions to be booked, queues long, and prices high.
+There is no chance of any whale watching either which can be disappointing.
 Really despite having arguably the best weather Summer really doesn’t have that much going for it compared to the other seasons.
-It is still a great time to be on the Island though.
+It is still a great time to be on the Island though, and the most popular, mainly due to having the most stable weather.

 Winter (December, January, February)